-ACTFL ACTFL World Readiness Standards For Learning Languages Emphasized in the Unit 1) Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written conversations to share information, reactions, feelings, and opinions.
-Communication Communicate effectively in more than one language in order to function in a variety of situations and for multiple purposes Unrehearsed Speaking Example: Learners will assume a role and participate in a conversation reacting to a scenario reflecting inequality.
-2) Interpretive Communication Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics.
-Example: Learners will watch/listen to a video clip related to traditional stereotypes and demonstrate comprehension by identifying main ideas and supporting details.
-Reading Example: Learners will read an authentic text about changing roles in contemporary life and demonstrate comprehension by identifying main ideas, giving supporting details, and making inferences.
-Learners present information, concepts, ideas to inform, explain, persuade, and narrate on a variety of topics using appropriate media and adapting to various audiences of listeners, readers or viewers.
-Rehearsed Writing and Speaking Example: Learners will develop a public service announcement promoting a campaign to promote equality in the family and community.
-Cultures 1) Relating Cultural Practices to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the practices and perspectives of the cultures studied.
-Interact with cultural competence and 2) Relating Cultural Products to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the products and perspectives of the cultures studied. understanding Learners will demonstrate an understanding of the relationship between cultural practices and perspectives of the culture and the cultural products and perspectives of the culture.
-Example: Learners will identify clothing specific to certain groups, explore how people dress and will demonstrate an understanding of how clothing can define an individual.
+ACTFL World Readiness Standards For Learning Languages Emphasized in the Unit 1) Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written conversations to share information, reactions, feelings, and opinions.
+Unrehearsed Speaking Example: Learners will discuss an environmental issue and propose solutions.
+Communication 2) Interpretive Communication Communicate Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics. effectively in more Listening Reading than one language in order to function in a Example: Learners will listen/watch an Example: Learners will read about how different variety of situations authentic clip related to environmental issues communities are addressing the issue of pollution and and for multiple and identify the issue and a few supporting details. purposes parposes 3) Presentational Communication Learners present information, concepts, ideas to inform, explain, persuade, and narrate on a variety of topics using appropriate media and adapting to various audiences of listeners, readers or viewers.
+Rehearsed Writing and Speaking Learners will identify, explain and propose solutions to an environmental issue that is prevalent in the target culture.
+Cultures Interact with cultural competence and understanding Relating Cultural Practices to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the practices and perspectives of the cultures studied.
+Relating Cultural Products to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the products and perspectives of the cultures studied.
+Learners will demonstrate an understanding of the relationship between cultural practices and perspectives of the culture and the cultural products and perspectives of the culture.
+Example: Learners will identify plans created for recycling, explore how the plans are executed, and will demonstrate an understanding of how those in the target culture respond to the recycling and preserving the environment.

 Connections Connect with other disciplines and acquire information and diverse perspectives in order to use the language to function in academic and career-related situations.
 Making Connections Learners build, reinforce, and expand their knowledge of other disciplines while using the language to develop critical thinking and to solve problems creatively.
-Examples of connections to other disciplines: Sociology Biases that exists in the family and community Comparisons Develop insight into the nature of language and culture in order to interact with cultural competence Language Comparisons Learners use the language to investigate, explain, and reflect on the nature of language through comparisons of the language studied and their own.
-Example: Learners will utilize language specific words and expressions commonly used when talking about equality.
-2) Cultural Comparisons Learners use the language to investigate, explain, and reflect on the concept of culture through comparisons of the cultures studied and their own.
-Example: Learners will reflect on how gender, ethnicity, religion and/or economic status affect different societies.
+Examples of connections to other disciplines: Environmental Science pollution Acquiring Information and Diverse Perspectives Learners access and evaluate information and diverse perspectives that are available through the language and its cultures.
+Example: Learners will evaluate the attitudes of those in the target culture toward environmental issues and how different communities address environmental issues.
+Comparisons Develop insight into the nature of language and culture in order to interact with cultural competence Language Comparisons Learners use the language to investigate, explain, and reflect on the nature of language through comparisons of the language studied and their own.
+Example: Learners will utilize language specific words and expressions commonly used when talking about the environment.
+Cultural Comparisons Learners use the language to investigate, explain, and reflect on the concept of culture through comparisons of the cultures studied and their own.
+Example: Learners will compare how governmental agencies address the issue of pollution.
 Communities Communicate and interact with cultural competence in order to participate in multilingual communities at home and around the world 1) School and Global Communities Learners use the language both within and beyond the classroom to interact and collaborate in their community and the globalized world.
-Example: Learners will inform others about how roles that we assume differ around the world.
+Example: Learners will plan a campaign to address environmental issues and consider solutions.
 2) Lifelong Learning Learners set goals and reflect on their progress in using languages for enjoyment, enrichment, and advancement.
-Example: Learners will consider the value of creating equity in the family and the community.
+Example: Learners will consider how they can contribute to the improvement of the environment.